Ron Brierley child abuse case: Disgraced millionaire surrenders knighthood - NZ Herald

 Disgraced millionaire Ron Brierley has surrendered his knighthood.

-Prime Minister Jacinda Ardern this afternoon revealed that Brierley, who plead guilty to possession of child sexual abuse material, has relinquished his knighthood.
+Prime Minister Jacinda Ardern this afternoon revealed that Brierley, who pleaded guilty to possession of child sexual abuse material, has relinquished his knighthood.

 She said that if Brierley had not voluntarily relinquished the title, it would have been stripped from him.